 In order to provide support to start-ups in the manufacturing sector, the government shall exempt start-ups from the criteria of ‘prior experience/turnover.’

 6. Faster Exit for Startups

-To make it easier for start-ups to wind up operations, provisions have been made to fast track closure of businesses.
-Start-ups will be able to wind up within a period of 90 days since filing of application, and an insolvency professional shall be appointed for the startup during the closure period.
+To make it easier for start-ups to wind up operations, provisions have been made to fast-track the closure of businesses.
+Start-ups will be able to wind up within a period of 90 days after filing of the application, and an insolvency professional shall be appointed for the startup during the closure period.